stepforward2023/Netflix-Movie-Data-Analysis-Project/README.md

   - Vote distributions plots
   - Release-year bar charts
   - Heatmaps for correlations
 ---

-   ### How to Run the Project
+  ## How to Run the Project
-  1)Install dependencies:
+  - Install dependencies:
   "pip install pandas numpy matplotlib seaborn"
-  2) Run the notebook: jupyter notebook
+  - Run the notebook: jupyter notebook

+---

   ## Conclusion
   This analysis reveals Netflix's most popular genres, content trends over the years , and voting pattterns.
 The project demonstrates strong skills in data cleaning, visualization , and pattern extractions.
+---